tomster/collective.hostout/collective/hostout/README.txt

    deploy           : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy postdeploy       : Perform any final plugin tasks predeploy        : Install buildout and its dependencies if needed.
-Hookpoint for plugins setaccess        : setup password access for users setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user
+Hookpoint for plugins setupusers       : create buildout and the effective user and allow hostout access setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user